 - The nutmeg added to the Mornay sauce provides a subtle enhancement to the sauce.
 I like to use fresh nutmeg.
 However, you can also use ground nutmeg in this dish.

-- One of the beauties of this dish is that you can prepare this in advance for up to a day.
+- One of the beauties of this dish is that you can prepare it in advance for up to a day.
 Cover the casserole dish with aluminum foil and refrigerate it.
-Add 5 minutes or so cooking time to compensate for the fact that the Spinach Gratin is cold from the refrigerator.
+Add 5 minutes or so to the cooking time to compensate for the fact that the Spinach Gratin is cold from the refrigerator.

 Other Delicious Spinach Dishes